snova-rodrigom/ai-starter-kit/benchmarking/README.md

 ### Performance evaluation workflow

 There are two options that users can choose from.
-The first one is running the performance evaluation process using the terminal, while the other is using the Streamlit app.
+The first one is running the performance evaluation process using the Streamlit app, while the other is using the terminal.

 #### Using streamlit app